The past, present, and future of Go generics - LogRocket Blog

 Introduction

-According to Wikipedia, generic programming, also known as parametric polymorphism in other programming languages, is a way of reducing function duplication by writing “common functions” with support for multiple type parameters/arguments (which are a part of the generic construct).
-In this case, the type parameters can be factored out or, better still, isolated, and functions can still run, irrespective of the type arguments we pass.
+According to Wikipedia, generic programming, also known as parametric polymorphism in other programming languages, is a way of reducing function duplication by writing “common functions” with support for multiple type parameters/arguments.
+In this case, the type parameters can be factored out or, better still, isolated, and the functions can still run irrespective of the type arguments we pass.

 As a feature of the Go programming language, generics were not included in the first release version (Go1.x), nor in the design of the language.
 However, after much debate via draft proposals and design documents among the Go community — and hard work from the core team and contributors — support for generics is gradually becoming a reality.